 Mademoiselle?
-Call a young woman that now in a French workplace and you will probably be frowned upon, especially if you are talking to a feminist.
+Call a young woman that now in a French workplace, and you will probably be frowned upon, especially if you are talking to a feminist.
 France “bid adieu” to “mademoiselle” back in February of 2012, no longer seeing a need to differentiate between a woman who is married and one who is not.

 Corporate communication is much more formal in French business culture, using Monsieur (M.) and Madame (Mme.).
 Managing communication in France consists of diplomacy while remaining courteous.
-Ever heard that the French were rude?
+Have you ever heard that the French were rude?
 That is because they are not reluctant to be direct about what they think or feel.
 They are also not afraid of conflict with their co-workers, meaning that speaking their minds tends to come easily to them, even in the workplace.

 The “Eiffel Tower” Hierarchy

 The “Eiffel Tower” management structure consists of firm separations between those in higher positions and the rest of the company.
 Do not be shocked if feedback goes about in a vertical manner rather than a horizontal one when trying to get answers to any questions you may have.
 It is all about the “chain of command.”
 In a French company, having access to information is a significant basis for authority and supremacy.
-This usually makes it challenging to acquire fundamental information.
+This usually makes it challenging to get vital information.

 French Business Culture & Decision Making

 Decision-making is prone to be delayed by this meticulous corporate ranking and exclusivity of administration in French business culture.
 Usually, there is a lot of policy to get through, so how do you cut through it?
 Networking.
 The “réseau” (network) you are part of can help give you “special treatment” or advantages in your professional or personal life.